Tinesra/Trends-Repository-24-25/README.md

-# Trends in Application Development
+# 📚 Trends in Application Development Repository
+Welcome to CSDC105 repo!
+This repository contains the projects and laboratory activities created throughout my journey on CSDC105 - Trends in Application Development at Ateneo de Naga University.

+## 📁 What it currently contain:
+1. Online Resume (HTML)